MicrosoftDocs/azure-docs-powershell/latest_release_of_ResourceManager/AzureRM.Storage/Remove-AzureRmStorageAccountNetworkRule.md

 ```

 ### -VirtualNetworkResourceId
-The Array of VirtualNetworkResourceId, will add VirtualNetworkRule with input VirtualNetworkResourceId and default Action Allow to NetworkRule Property.
+The Array of VirtualNetworkResourceId, will remove VirtualNetworkRule with same VirtualNetworkResourceId from the NetWorkRule Property.

 ```yaml
 Type: System.String[]